samlewin/oscillating_shear/README.md

 ## oscillating_shear
 This repository contains code for producing figures from the paper 'Stratified turbulent mixing in oscillating shear flows' by S.F.
 Lewin and C.P.
-Caulfield.
+Caulfield: https://doi.org/10.1017/jfm.2022.537

 ## Data
 Data required to produce the figures can be found here: https://www.repository.cam.ac.uk/handle/1810/338871